-One of the most noteworthy amendments to the Quebec Protection Act brought by Act 25 is the mandatory reporting of "confidentiality incidents", defined as any unauthorized access, use, disclosure, loss of, or any other breach in the protection of personal information in an enterprise's custody.
-Enterprises will be required to notify affected individuals and report to the CAI any confidentiality incident that presents a "risk of serious injury" to one or more individuals.
-Act 25 will further require enterprises to maintain a registry of all confidentially incidents, including incidents not meeting the "risk of serious injury" threshold, and make them available to the CAI upon request.
-Such registry should be maintained for at least 5 years after an incident.
+Since September 22, 2022, the Quebec Privacy Act has imposed mandatory notification in case of a confidentiality incident if it presents a risk of serious injury.
+A confidentiality incident is defined as any unauthorized access, use, disclosure, loss of or any other breach in the protection of personal information in an enterprise's custody.
+Enterprises must promptly notify the CAI and the affected individuals unless doing so would hamper a criminal or statutory offence investigation.
+The Regulation Respecting Confidentiality Incidents specifies the content of the notification to be sent if enterprises are not using the form provided by the CAI to report a breach.
+Enterprises are required to maintain a registry of all confidentiality incidents, including incidents not meeting the "risk of serious injury" threshold, and make them available to the CAI upon request.
+Such a registry should be maintained for at least five years after an incident.